 If your company delivers relevant and current information that customers are hungry for, then you can send them multiple times each week.
 It’s essential to understand which is right for you and never to over-send, annoying your recipients.

 Regular delivery gives you a chance to monitor campaigns steadily, keeping your bounce rate low.
-If you only send twice a year, the number of expired addresses will have grown significantly, resulting in much higher bounce rates impacting on your sender reputation.
-Worth noting are also your open rates, meaning the percentage of the emails that get opened after you send campaigns.
+If you only send twice a year, the number of expired addresses will have grown significantly, resulting in much higher bounce rates impacting your sender reputation.
+Worth noting is also your open rates, meaning the percentage of the emails that get opened after you send campaigns.

 Confirm engagement and remove inactive subscribers